SonarSource/sonar-scanner-msbuild/CONTRIBUTING.md

 To submit a contribution:
 - Make sure an issue exists in this repository.
 Otherwise, create an issue to describe the necessity of the change.
-- Create a pull request in this repository.
+- Create a pull request in this repository and link it to the issue it solves (`Fixes #...`).

 Please make sure that you follow our [code style](https://github.com/SonarSource/sonar-dotnet/blob/master/docs/coding-style.md).